What Norway’s retailers learnt from tobacco plain packaging

-A wave of tobacco sales restrictions rippling through the world and reaching Europe shows that sooner or later, the new tobacco labelling laws are coming to your country as well.
+A wave of tobacco sales restrictions is rippling through the world and reaching Europe.
+It shows that sooner or later, the new tobacco labelling laws are coming to your country as well.

-Most countries tend to introduce a tobacco display ban first and more and more are now preparing for the stricter regulations – plain tobacco packaging.
+Most countries tend to introduce a tobacco display ban first.
+More and more are now preparing for the stricter regulations – tobacco plain packaging.
 While the former ban obligates retailers to remove all tobacco displays out of sight, the latter bans the use of logos and branded graphics on packages.

-The first country to introduce plain tobacco packaging in 2012 was Australia, followed by France and United Kingdom in 2017, New Zealand and Norway in 2018 and soon to be among them Ireland.
-Hungary, Slovenia, Sweden, Finland, Canada, New Zealand, Singapore, Belgium, South Africa, Estonia, Germany and Russia are all preparing to introduce the plain tobacco packaging laws soon. * It is worth considering that each country’s retailers approach the new regulations differently, which depends on the varying layout requirements, set by the governments.
+The first country to introduce tobacco plain packaging in 2012 was Australia.
+France and United Kingdom followed it in 2017, New Zealand and Norway and Ireland are joining them in 2018.
+Hungary, Slovenia, Sweden, Finland, Canada, New Zealand, Singapore, Belgium, South Africa, Estonia, Germany and Russia are all preparing to introduce the plain tobacco packaging laws soon. * It is worth considering that each country’s retailers approach the new regulations differently.
+It depends on the varying layout requirements, set by the governments.

-Norway was the fourth country in the World to introduce plain tobacco packaging in July 2018 and the industry was given one year to adapt to the new regulations.
-Many of our customers agree that the main problem with plain packaging is that it causes inconvenience for the staff as well as increases the queues.
-Mistakes happen frequently, since all the packages are of identical look and shape and even experienced staff struggles to pick the right product for the customer.
+Norway was the fourth country in the World to introduce tobacco plain packaging in July 2018.
+The government gave the industry one year to adapt to the new regulations.
+Many of our customers agree that the main problem with plain packaging is that it causes inconvenience for the staff.
+However, it also increases the queues.
+Mistakes happen frequently, since all the packages are of identical look and shape.
+Even experienced staff struggles to pick the right product for the customer.

-To have the cigarette packages organized, Norway’s tobacco companies came up with the useful catalogues of their products, where the old and the new looks of the packages were listed.
-Besides that, they offered seminars for the vendors introducing the new packaging, which helped the staff to get used to the new look and feel of the products.
-It is exemplary of Norway’s tobacco companies to be so cooperative and aid retailers in preparation for the changes to tobacco vending.
-The result was that many retailers, who took the time to attend the seminars, were better prepared for the new regulations and their transition to new set up in the stores was smoother.
+To have the cigarette packages organized, Norway’s tobacco companies came up with the useful catalogues of their products.
+These catalogues listed the old and the new looks of the packages.
+Besides that, they offered seminars for the vendors introducing the new packaging.
+It helped the staff to get used to the new look and feel of the products.
+It was exemplary of Norway’s tobacco companies to be so cooperative and aid retailers in preparation for the changes to tobacco vending.
+The result was that many retailers, who took the time to attend the seminars, prepared better for the new regulations and their transition to new set up in the stores was smoother.

-Coop Mega Vinderen in Oslo, which used Select & Collect solution for tobacco sales automation, emphasize that it especially helps to overcome the said issues, as all the products are stored in the machine and its software ensures that there are no mistakes or delays in dispensing the product.
+Coop Mega Vinderen in Oslo, which used Select & Collect solution for tobacco sales automation, emphasize that it especially helps to overcome the said issues.
+All the products are stored in the machine.
+In the meantime, its software ensures that there are no mistakes or delays in dispensing the products.
 This is how the stocked Select & Collect Dispenser looks like with the plain tobacco packages:

 Solutions that work

 Many retailers across the country opted for using Select & Collect Solution when Norway adopted the tobacco display ban in 2010.
-And as the tobacco labelling ban was announced in 2018, StrongPoint offered the new generation Select & Collect, which doesn’t only allow stores to hide away the packages from view, but also to sell and replenish identical items easier.
+And as the tobacco plain packaging was announced in 2018, StrongPoint offered the new generation Select & Collect.
+It not only allows stores to hide away the packages from view, but also to sell and replenish identical items easier.
 It is also proven that Select & Collect shortens the time of tobacco sales transaction by 20-60 seconds, which is a very significant time-saver for the customers and staff.

 All in all, Norway has successfully adapted to the new laws by using automated solutions, which have certain benefits:

-The retailer benefits even more from other Select & Collect advantages, for example, eliminating shrinkage, the option to sell other products which are prone to theft in the same dispenser and an opportunity to sell tobacco and other Select & Collect items through self-checkout.
+The retailer benefits even more from other Select & Collect advantages.
+For example, elimination of shrinkage, the option to sell other products which are prone to theft in the same dispenser and an opportunity to sell tobacco and other Select & Collect items through self-checkout.